Stop Before You Fail: Operational Capability Boundaries for Mitigating Unproductive Reasoning in Large Reasoning Models: Capability Boundary in Expressions

-Motivated by the observations in the previous section, we hypothesize that it is feasible to reveal LRMs’ capability boundaries through their reasoning expressions.
-Therefore, we systematically investigate the dynamics of confident and uncertain expressions throughout the reasoning process.
+Motivated by the observations in the previous section, we hypothesize that LRMs' reasoning expressions may contain signals related to the operational capability boundary.
+We therefore systematically investigate the dynamics of confident and uncertain expressions throughout the reasoning process.

-We first construct two sets of expressions, confident and uncertain expressions, that frequently appear in the reasoning process (the full list is provided in \autoref{app:confidentUncertainExpression}).
-These anthropomorphic expressions are commonly observed and have been recognized in prior work as critical for reasoning \citep{yang2025understanding,guo2025deepseek,qian2025demystifying}.
-Second, we divide the reasoning process into multiple stages (e.g., 50 stages) and compute the density of confident and uncertain expressions at each stage.
+To ensure that the analysis is not tied to any particular LRM's reasoning style, we first extract confident and uncertain expressions separately for each model, based on its characteristic reasoning patterns (see the detailed extraction pipeline in \autoref{app:confidentUncertainExpression}).
+Such anthropomorphic expressions are commonly observed in LRM reasoning traces and have been discussed in prior work as informative features of the reasoning process \citep{yang2025understanding,guo2025deepseek,qian2025demystifying}.

+Then, we uniformly divide the reasoning process into multiple stages (e.g., 50 stages) and compute the density of confident and uncertain expressions at each stage.
 Finally, concatenating these values yields the expression density trajectories, denoted as $\mathcal{D}_C(t)$ for confident expressions and $\mathcal{D}_U(t)$ for uncertain expressions.
 These trajectories capture how the density of each type of expression evolves over the course of reasoning.

 We plot $\mathcal{D}_C(t)$ and $\mathcal{D}_U(t)$ in \autoref{fig:CBtoken}, separately for cases with correct and wrong final answers.
 We observe that LRMs exhibit clear differences in their reasoning expression trajectories depending on final answer correctness.
 When the final answer is correct, the confident trajectory lies above the uncertain trajectory and shows an accelerating increasing trend.
 In contrast, when the final answer is incorrect, the uncertain trajectory dominates over the confident trajectory and tends to converge.
-Based on this distinction, the capability boundary can be defined as a linearly increasing trajectory (blue line in \autoref{fig:CBtoken}).
-A concave trajectory indicates that the question lies within the LRM’s capability boundary, while a convex trajectory indicates that the question lies beyond it.
+This contrast suggests that reasoning expression trajectories contain useful signals (blue line in \autoref{fig:CBtoken}) for distinguishing questions that are eventually solved from those that remain unsolved under the current setup.
+In particular, the dominant trajectory tends to be more concave for solvable questions and more convex for unsolvable ones.

+To formalize these patterns, we design two indicators for determining whether a question is likely to lie within or beyond the capability boundary.